aleMessoMale/certified-kubernetes-administrator-course/docs/08-Storage/03-Storage-in-Docker.md

 - You have multiple directories under it called aufs, containers, image, volumes etc.
 - This is where Docker stores all its data by default.
 - All files related to containers are stored under the containers directory and the files related to images are stored under the image directory.
 Any volumes created by the Docker containers are created under the volumes directory.
 - For now, let's just understand where Docker stores its files of an image and a container and in what format.
 - To understand that we need to understand Dockers layered architecture.

 ## Layered Architecture

-- When docker builds images, it builds these in a layered architecture.
-Each line of instruction in the Docker file creates a new layer in the Docker image with just the changes from the previous layer.
+- When docker builds images, it builds these in a layered architecture. **Each line of instruction in the Docker file creates a new layer in the Docker image with just the changes from the previous layer**.
 - As you can see in the image, layer-1 is the Ubuntu base layer, layer-2 install the packages, layer-3 install the python packages, layer-4 update the source code, layer-5 updates the entry point of the image.
-Since each layer only stores the changes from the previous layer.
+- Since each layer only stores the changes from the previous layer.
 It is reflected in the size as well.

 ![class-3](../../images/class3.PNG)

 - For better understanding the advantages of this layered architecture, Let's take a different Dockerfile, this is very similiar to our first application. only source code and entry point is differnet to create this application.
 - When image builds, docker is not going to build first three layers instead of it reuses the same three layers it built for the first application from the cache.
 Only creates the last two layers with the new sources and the new entry point.
 - This way, Docker builds images faster and efficiently saves disk spaces.
 This is also applicable, if you were to update your application code.
 Docker simply reuses all the previous layers from the cache and quickly rebuild the application image by updating the latest source code.

 ![class-4](../../images/class4.PNG)